Micronesia: Official and widely spoken languages

 Language Classification and Global Context

 The linguistic roots of the Federated States reveal a fascinating connection to broader global patterns.
-These languages belong to the Oceanic branch of the Malayo-Polynesian family, which is part of the larger Austronesian language group9.
+These languages belong to the Oceanic branch of the Malayo-Polynesian family, which is part of the larger Austronesian language group.
 This classification highlights their shared origins with other regional languages across the Pacific.

 Micronesian Family and External Linguistic Relations

 Micronesian languages, such as Nauruan and Kosraean, showcase unique word structures and syntax.
 These features reflect both local influences and external linguistic relations.
-For example, the phonetic similarities between Kosraean and other Oceanic languages demonstrate their shared heritage9.
+For example, the phonetic similarities between Kosraean and other Oceanic languages demonstrate their shared heritage.

 “The preservation of indigenous languages is vital for maintaining cultural identity and heritage.”